paudelsamir/365DaysOfData/README.md

 No progress today- 6 - Preparing for board whole day
-\No progress today- 7 - Preparing for board whole day- No progress today- 8 - Preparing for board whole day No progress today- 8 - Preparing for board whole day--->
+\No progress today- 7 - Preparing for board whole day- No progress today- 8 - Preparing for board whole day No progress today- 9 - Preparing for board whole day No progress today- 10 - Preparing for board whole day-

+--->

 ------------------------------------------------------------------------------------------------------------------------------------------------